jrpool/qai/docs/manual-verification.md

 - Observe that the tutorial page is rendered.
 - Navigate to `localhost:3001/comments`.
 - Observe that the comments page is rendered.
+- Submit valid and invalid comments.
+- Observe that comment submissions are correctly processed, including recording and alerting.

 #### Deployment